joschro/ansible-role-rpi-hdmi-webcam/README.md

 Requirements
 ------------

-An installed Raspberry Pi with a Raspberry Pi camera attached to it.
+An RaspiOS installed Raspberry Pi with a Raspberry Pi camera attached to it.

 I used
 * a Raspberry Pi Zero 2 W: https://www.berrybase.de/raspberry-pi/raspberry-pi-computer/boards/raspberry-pi-zero-2-w?c=319